cnabio/cnab-spec/101-bundle-json.md

 ### Resolving Destinations

-When resolving destinations, there are three ways a particular parameter value may be placed into the invocation image.
+When resolving destinations, there are three ways a particular parameter value MAY be placed into the invocation image.
 Here is an example illustrating all three:

 ```json
 "parameters": {